VolkovLabs/business-forms/README.md

 ## Introduction

-The Custom Form Panel is a plugin for Grafana that allow to create customizable forms.
+The Data Manipulation Form Panel is a plugin for Grafana that can be used to insert, update application data, and modify configuration directly from your Grafana dashboard.

 ### Requirements